scivision/cmake-build-gcc/README.md

 # CMake build GCC

-Build GCC and prereqs GMP, MPFR, and MPC driven by CMake.
+Build GCC (C, C++, Fortran) and prerequisite libraries GMP, MPFR, and MPC from CMake.

 It assumes a Linux/Unix/MacOS-like system with Autotools, Make, and a new-enough C/C++ compiler.